 Additionally, the Infographic shows numerous ground-breaking events in space exploration, political issues, and highlights efforts to promote the sense of community in outer space.

 Follow the “Continue Reading” link to check out the full Infographic!

-Welcome to another installment of The Carnival of Space!
+Welcome to the latest installment of The Carnival of Space!
 Here’s some highlights of space and astronomy news from the past week.
-We’ve got great stories on Asteroid missions, Mars exploration, comet ISON, and more!
+We’ve got great stories on the M82 Supernova, NASA’S LADEE mission, the “mystery” Mars rock, and more!

-Keep reading for more great highlights from the past week in space and astronomy news!
+Keep reading for more awesome stories from the past week in space news!